-- Theoretically, many concepts of Freud’s psychoanalytical theories such as the impact of psychosexual stages disturbances on adulthood personality, and oedipal complex are not properly supported with the empirical evidence.
-Hence, psychoanalytical theories lack scientific validity.
-Moreover, Sigmund Freud used the term Oedipal complex for both the males and the females, to define the child’s attraction towards the opposite sex parent, and jealousy towards the same-sex parent.
-However, one of Freud’s students, Erik Erikson introduced the term ‘Electra complex’ to describe the female’s feelings.
-Sigmund Freud’s opinions were considered anti-feministic and vague, while Erikson’s views were according to the societal norms.
+- Most of the concepts of Freud’s psychoanalytic theories, such as the impact of psychosexual stages disturbances on adulthood personality, and oedipal complex, are not properly supported with the empirical evidence.
+Hence, psychoanalytic theories lack scientific validity.
+Moreover, Sigmund Freud used the term Oedipal complex for both the males and the females to define the child’s attraction towards the opposite sex parent, and jealousy towards the same-sex parent.
+His opinions are considered anti-feministic and vague by many feminists.

-- Some critics argued that Freud’s theory overemphasized the impact of the unconscious on human behaviour, while the consciousness of the person also influences behaviour.
+- Some critics argued that Freud’s theories overemphasized the impact of the unconscious on human behaviour as the consciousness of the person also influences behaviour.

-- Sigmund Freud’s psychoanalytical theories are the result of his researches on the patients dealing with hysteria, hence his theory lacks generalizability.
+- Sigmund Freud’s psychoanalytic theories are the result of his researches on the patients dealing with hysteria, hence his theory lacks generalizability.

-- It is observed that Freud’s psychoanalytic theories are applicable only to the western population, and it lacks validity if applied to other culture populations.
+- It is observed that Freud’s psychoanalytic theories apply only to the western population, and it lacks validity if applied to other culture populations.